Glass Fiber Reinforced Polymer (GFRP) | Definition,Advantage

 Density:

-1. GFRP is a low-density material, which contributes to its lightweight nature.
-Its density can be tailored to meet specific design needs.
+1. GFRP is characterized by a low density, contributing to its lightweight composition.
+The density can be tailored to fulfill specific design requirements.

 Thermal Conductivity:

-2. GFRP is a poor conductor of heat, which makes it a suitable choice for applications requiring thermal insulation.
+2. GFRP exhibits poor thermal conductivity, making it suitable for applications that demand thermal insulation.

 Electrical Conductivity: